-Obsessive-compulsive disorder (OCD) is characterised by undesired images, thoughts, or obsessions (urges) and behaviours the client does (compulsions) to ease how upsetting the obsessions might be to them.
+Obsessive-compulsive disorder (OCD) is characterised by undesired images, thoughts, or urges (obsessions) and by behaviours the client does (compulsions) to ease how upsetting the obsessions might be to them.
 A typical example of OCD behaviour in our daily lives is checking several times that the gas is turned off just because you do not want to cause accidents at home.

-Here is a short guide to know your way through OCD.
+Here is a short guide to knowing your way through OCD.

 Understanding OCD compulsions and obsessions

 Compulsions are behaviours that drive you to do the same activity repeatedly.
 Urges take place as an attempt to get rid of obsessions.
 For example, cleaning your hands after you made contact with someone or an object to keep off contamination.